AGRIBUS 7057 - Trends & Issues in the World Food System

 General Course Information

-Course Code AGRIBUS 7057 Course Trends & Issues in the World Food System Coordinating Unit Centre for Global Food and Resources Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Taught as an intensive Available for Study Abroad and Exchange Y Course Description Constantly evolving market forces, socioeconomic trends local, national and international policies transform food systems in diverse and complex ways.
-An important aim of this course is to explore, research, and analyse how these socioeconomic trends and public policies impact on businesses, global corporations, households, producers, retailers, consumers and governments.
-Issues we address include economic development, growth, trade, climate change, technology, food safety, nutrition, health, diet, intellectual property rights, resource management, finance, retail markets and risk.
-This seminar-based course requires students to grapple with the same kinds of decisions and dilemmas policy makers and business leaders confront.
-Students assess information, evaluate strategies and practice teamwork skills to resolve complex issues.
-Students learn to examine the connection between the diverse parts and the whole of a particular issue.
+Course Code AGRIBUS 7057 Course Trends & Issues in the World Food System Coordinating Unit Centre for Global Food & Resources Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Taught as an intensive Available for Study Abroad and Exchange Y Course Description Constantly evolving market forces, socioeconomic trends local, national and international policies and unexpected shocks transform food systems in diverse and complex ways.
+An important aim of this course is to explore, research, and analyse how trends and issues in the world food system impact on businesses, global corporations, households, producers, retailers, consumers and governments.
+Current issues that we address may include pandemics, economic development, growth, trade, climate change, technology, food safety, nutrition, health, diet, intellectual property rights, resource management, finance, retail markets and risk.
+This course requires students to learn how to analyse and evaluate these issues using core concepts from systems thinking and economic principles. .
+Students will be required to assess an issue, transform it into an economic question, and then analyse it.
+This will require students to examine the connection between the diverse parts and the whole of a particular issue.
+This will encourage an understanding of how issues impact on different economy structures (free-market, and command and control) and different economic and social issues (e.g. inequality and gender issues).. .
 The course is designed to help students write effectively and communicate their ideas with clarity.

 Course Coordinator: Dr David Adamson